Awards & Recognition

 (Award retired in 2019)

-This award was named for and honored ALA founders Mary Ann Altman, Bradford W. Hildebrandt and Robert I. Weil.
+This award was named for ALA founders Mary Ann Altman, Bradford W. Hildebrandt and Robert I. Weil.
 It was presented to select individuals for their exceptional contributions to the legal management profession.

 - 2017: Donald S. Akins

 - 2007: Robert S. Yegge

 - 2006: Mary Ann Altman, Bradford W. Hildebrandt, Robert I. Weil (founding recipients)